A240 road: Reigate and Banstead

 The B2221 branches off and after there is a junction for Yew Tree Bottom Road (B284) from the west.
-Despite the rural nature of the road here, the speed limit is 30 mph, reduced from 40 in 2001.
+Despite the rural nature of the road here with few houses and rarely any pedestrians, the speed limit is a ridiculous 30 mph, reduced from 40 in 2001.
 The driving speed of the road is 50 mph up and 40 down.
 However, speed camera and mobile speed trap in the area helps to enforce the speed limit.
 Just after the A240 meets the A2022 from the east; it crosses the Sutton and Mole Valley Epsom Downs branch line immediately before exiting the borough.

 Epsom and Ewell

 The road enters the Borough of Epsom and Ewell just before A2022 heads west into Epsom at a roundabout.
 The speed limit rises to 40 mph for about a mile.
 The A240 continues on its descent through a short stretch of tree-lined open space including the grounds of NESCOT, the route resumes its tree-lined suburban street verges in the highest outskirts of Ewell.
 The area around Nescot was reduced to 30 mph in 2009 following a series of near misses and accidents outside the college.

 At the bottom of this incline the elevation reaches 45m OD and the A24 joins from the southwest.
 After meeting the A24 the gradient slows it runs concurrently with the A24 road as the Ewell Bypass and becomes a dual carriageway.
 The bypass shortly afterwards meets the B2200 at the crossroads with the start of the A232.
 At the next crossroads, the A24 heads off north-east, when meeting the B2200 again, whilst the bypass continues, as the A240 north-west and is the boundary between Ewell and Stoneleigh.

-It becomes Kingston Road at the Beggars Hill Roundabout with Park Avenue West heading east into Stoneleigh, passing near to the Alex Gurteen Recreation Ground.
+It becomes Kingston Road at the Beggars Hill Roundabout with Park Avenue West heading east into Stoneleigh, passing near to the Gurteen Recreation Ground.
 The road then goes under the railway line near Stoneleigh railway station with the Ewell Court neighbourhood to the west.
 The road then passes Stoneleigh Park Road traffic lights, for the railway station, or Bradford Drive, and Thorndon Gardens traffic lights.
 See traffic mentioned below.

 The road bisects a northern spur of West Ewell where it meets the B284, again, at Ruxley Lane.
 The B284 then branches off at the next junction on Worcester Park Road just before non-humped Tolworth Court Bridge over the Hogsmill stream.